Ana0715/test/README.md

   - Car body
   - Wheel rubber
   - Wheel
-  - Car
+  - Car<br>
+There is also a function to change the type of wheel rubber.<br>
 - symbol_check.py.
 It return information about the correct sequence. it includes class Stask.
-There is also a function to change the type of wheel rubber.